 It may be better to put off making a decision of what to do with the person’s belongings for a while.
 Give yourself some time to start and deal with the process.
 Doing so will help you to have no regrets about giving away or discarding certain items, then later wish you had kept some of them.

 Also, give yourself time to actually go through your loved one’s things.
-By sorting gradually and spending small chunks of time over a few weeks or months will provide you the necessary time to process your emotions without tackling it all in one day.
+Sorting gradually and spending small chunks of time over a few weeks or months will help you process your emotions.
 The act of going through these things will most likely surface memories and initiate feelings of sadness and grief.
 Most importantly, don’t be afraid to ask for help from a trusted friend or relative so you don’t feel overwhelmed.

 Using Self Storage.

 Now that you have given yourself some time to heal, don’t push it off too long.
-Sometimes people avoid dealing with an estate after death for years so they can avoid the feelings of loss and sadness that will surely come up.
+Sometimes people avoid dealing with an estate after death for years.
+The feelings of loss and sadness are scary.
 If you avoid sifting through and disposing of a loved one’s possessions for an indefinite period of time, you could remain stuck in your grief and unable to move on with your life.

-A self storage unit can also be helpful if you want to keep some items after you have cleaned out your loved one’s home, but you don’t have room for them at your place.
-You can store family heirlooms that your kids may want some day as well, without worrying if they will be in your way or where you are going to put them until that day comes.
+A self storage unit can be helpful to keep some items after cleaning out your loved one’s home.
+Especially if you don’t have room for them at your place.
+You can store family heirlooms that your kids may want someday as well.
+Using storage, you won’t worry if they will be in your way or where you are going to put them until that day comes.